vmware-nsx/eval-docs-ids-ips/README.md

 8. When you are done exploiting, type **exit -z** to shut down **Meterpreter**

 **Confirm IDS/IPS Events show up in the NSX Manager UI**
-1. In the NSX Manager UI, navigate to Security -->  Distributed IDS --> Rules
+1. In the NSX Manager UI, navigate to Security -->  Security Overview
 2. Click **ADD POLICY**
 3. Create an IDS Policy named **NSX PoV** .
 4. Check the checkbox for the policy you just created and click **ADD RULE**.